Iancam/Iancam.github.io/_posts/2024-10-22-SimplifyingRedux.md

 ## Motivation

 In my experience, reducers and their corresponding actions often follow the same logic: setting and updating objects and literals.
-Most other state manipulations could either be simpled into these two operations, or moved elsewhere in the redux flow.
+Most other state manipulations could either be simplified into these two operations, or moved elsewhere in the redux flow.
 By applying this rule, I simplified my redux implementation significantly.

 It also created an opportunity: since these reducers and actions shared the same structure, except their resource name, we could generate them from a list of resource names.
 This would save loads of code and complexity.